HadleyLab/nicegui_chat/branding/README.md

 ---

-© 2025 MammoChat.
+© 2025 MammoChat™.
 All brand assets are proprietary and should be used according to these guidelines.